adevianin/bugs/README.md

 The Application Layer and Domain Layer constitute the game core.
 They run in a separate process(Python Process 2 on the diagram).

 * **Domain Layer:** Contains the pure, independent business logic(entity behavior, environment changes, genetics, etc.).
 This logic runs in an infinite loop, where each simulation iteration occurs once per second.
 * **Application Layer:** This is the outer layer of the game core.
-It manages the execution of incoming commands by handling data serialization and deserialization, and invoking use cases(services) from the Domain Layer.
+It manages the execution of incoming commands using data serialization and deserialization, and invoking services from the Domain Layer.

 ##### Outer Layer
 * **Infrastructure Layer:** This is the outer layer responsible for communication with the external world and resource management.
-This is where HTTP requests and WebSocket connections are handled, along with database management, email sending, and communication with the game core via the Engine Adapter, which uses a Redis channel(pub/sub) for message exchange.
+This is where HTTP requests and WebSocket connections are handled, along with database management, email sending, and communication with the game core via the EngineAdapter, which uses a Redis channel(pub/sub) for message exchange.

-The placement of the game core(Domain + Application Layers) in a separate process(Python Process 2) prevents the web server's operations, HTTP request processing, or database queries from affecting the stability and speed of the game world.
+Key Solution: The placement of the game core(Domain + Application Layers) in a separate process(Python Process 2) prevents the web server's operations, HTTP request processing, or database queries from affecting the stability and speed of the game world(Engine).

 ### **Tech Stack**
 * **Client side**: JavaScript, Pixi.js/WebGL, WebWorker, WebSocket, Webpack